-⚠ WARNING
+▲ WARNING

-Do not rely completely on the SBS: The SBS is only designed to reduce damage in the event of a collision.
-The ability to detect obstructions is limited depending on the obstructions, weather conditions, or traffic conditions.
-Over reliance on the system leading to the accelerator pedal or brake pedal being mistakenly operated could result in an accident.
+Do not rely completely on the SBS system and always drive carefully:

+The SBS is designed to reduce damage in the event of a collision, not avoid an accident.
+The ability to detect an obstruction is limited depending on the obstruction, weather conditions, or traffic conditions.
+Therefore, if the accelerator pedal or brake pedal is mistakenly operated it could result in an accident.
+Always verify the safety of the surrounding area and depress the brake pedal or accelerator pedal while keeping a safer distance from vehicles ahead or on-coming vehicles.